index

 See Flaws for problems.

-Erewhon is an Enhanced CD.
+EREWHON is an Enhanced CD .
 It plays like a music cd in any audio compact disk player.
 It will also function as a ROM disk in a suitable Apple or wintel computer.
 (For detailed information see the Avant Garage Tech Support Page.)

 The packaging is a digipak designed by John Thompson, the designer/promoter who's designed nearly every Pere Ubu release for the last 21 years.